Bosnia and Herzegovina - Things to Do in Bosnia and Herzegovina in May

 Advantages

-• + Come May, Bosnia and Herzegovina’s mountains detonate into colour—purple irises and yellow crocuses smother the trail from Lukomir village to Rakitnica Canyon.
-Arrive in June and you’ll walk right over the same path with no idea what you missed.
+• + Come May, Bosnia and Herzegovina's mountains detonate into colour, purple irises and yellow crocuses smother the trail from Lukomir village to Rakitnica Canyon.
+Arrive in June and you'll walk right over the same path with no idea what you missed.

-• + Spring snowmelt swells the rivers to a turquoise increase; on the Neretva near Konjici the locals themselves grab paddles, not just the visitors.
+• + Spring snowmelt swells the rivers to a turquoise increase.
+On the Neretva near Konjici the locals themselves grab paddles, not just the visitors.
 At 55°F (13°C) the water is cold enough to spike adrenaline, warm enough to keep hypothermia at bay.

-• + Sarajevo’s coffee ritual shifts outdoors in May.
-Baščaršija’s copper-clad cafés scatter tables beneath plane trees; the scent of freshly roasted beans drifts into the woodsmoke curling off ćevapi grills.
+• + Sarajevo's coffee ritual shifts outdoors in May.
+Baščaršija's copper-clad cafés scatter tables beneath plane trees.
+The scent of freshly roasted beans drifts into the woodsmoke curling off ćevapi grills.
 By summer the heat drives everyone inside and the moment is gone.

 • + Hotel bills fall 30-40% below summer peaks, in Mostar where you can secure a room overlooking the Ottoman bridge without July's camera brigade pressing lenses against your breakfast glass.